kaltura-vpaas/meetabout/readme.md

       }).save(function (err, doc) {
 ```

-So now the Virtual Meeting Room exists and is ready to be joined and used!
+The virtual meeting room has now been created and is ready to be used!

 ### Joining the Virtual Meeting Room

-Some prep work is needed to join the `resource` or virtual meeting room we just created.
-The room needs to know who you are, and also what kind of meeting user you are.
-Meeting rooms typically have admins and viewers where the admins have special privileges.
-However, in the case of Meetabout we assume both users are equals and we will make both of them admins.
+Some preparation is needed to join the `resource` or virtual meeting room that was created.
+The room needs to know your identity, as well as the type of user that you are.
+Kaltura can designate meeting users as either admins or viewers, where the admins are entitled with special privileges.
+However, in the case of *Meetabout*, the assumption is that both users are equals and thus both will be designated as admins.

-In order to identify a user to the room, we need to create a [Kaltura Session](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-a-kaltura-session) with some meta data related to the Virtual Meeting Room API.
+In order to identify a user to the room, we need to create a [Kaltura Session](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-a-kaltura-session) with some metadata related to the Virtual Meeting Room API.

-And this is kicked off from  [/routes/meetings.js](https://github.com/kaltura-vpaas/meetabout/blob/master/routes/meetings.js) right after `.save` from above by calling
+This is kicked off from [/routes/meetings.js](https://github.com/kaltura-vpaas/meetabout/blob/master/routes/meetings.js) right after `.save` from above by calling:

 `  joinRoom(kalturaResponse.id, user.name, user.email, function (joinLink) {`

-which then calls [/lib/joinroom.js](/lib/joinroom.js) to create a [Kaltura Session](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-a-kaltura-session) for the user that clicked the "Join Meeting" button.
+This then calls [/lib/joinroom.js](/lib/joinroom.js) to create a [Kaltura Session](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-a-kaltura-session) which is used to authenticate the user that clicked the "Join Meeting" button.

-The url scheme for the room follows the [convention for virtual meeting rooms:](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-the-virtual-meeting-room-url)

-and it is created in  [/lib/joinroom.js](/lib/joinroom.js)
+The url scheme for the room follows the [convention for virtual meeting rooms](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-the-virtual-meeting-room-url) and is created in [/lib/joinroom.js](/lib/joinroom.js):

 ```javascript
 let roomUrl = "https://" + partnerId + ".kaf.kaltura.com/virtualEvent/launch?ks=" + result;
 ```

 The `ks` is a string representing the `Kaltura Session` for the user for this meeting room.
-And the `partnerid` is your Kaltura VPaaS API account's id.
+And the `partnerId` is your Kaltura VPaaS account's partner ID.

-And thats it!
-This URL is ready to use!!
-And we pass this URL back to the meeting webpage and into the href of the "Join Meeting" button!
+And that is it!
+The URL is ready to use to join the room!
+It is passed back to the meeting webpage and into the *href* of the "Join Meeting" button!

-#### Email Setup:
+#### Email Setup

-Note: if you want to understand how to integrate the Kaltura Virtual Room API better, you can skip this step as it is not required.
+Note: this step is unrelated to the usage of the Kaltura Virtual Room API

 A production app would use an smtp server at a company, or an smtp service.
-And for testing purposes, you can sign up for a free account at [ethereal](https://ethereal.email/ ) and fill out the following fields in `.env`
+For testing purposes, you can sign up for a free account at [ethereal](https://ethereal.email/) and fill out the following fields in `.env`:

 ```
 SMTP_HOST=smtp.ethereal.email